TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-availability-internalservererror.md

 productPesIds="15585"
 cloudEnvironments="public"/>

-# Why getting internal server error
+# Getting internal server error

 ## I am getting an internal server error when changing the scale setting in Azure Portal

 ## **Recommended Steps**

-You can use the Azure Portal or C# console application to modify the scale setting following the example below.
+You can use the Azure Portal or C# console application to modify the scale setting using following the steps.

 ### Change the scale setting using Azure Portal